jtrajano33/private_policy_flip_flash/README.md

 Welcome to Flipflash: JLPT N4 Flashcards app for Android!

-This is an Android app developed by Justin Trajano focus on helping users on their Japanese studies on learning/memorizing Kanji.
+This is an Android app developed by Justin Trajano that focuses on helping users on their Japanese studies in learning/memorizing Kanji.
 The app is available on Google Play at https://play.google.com/store/apps/details?id=com.trojan.flipflash.

 As an avid Android user myself, I take privacy very seriously.
 I know how irritating it is when apps collect your data without your knowledge.